 11. Organize any necessary instances of MFW off-site.

 SELECTED OTHER APPOINTMENTS by Friends Meeting Nominating Committee:

 - Interfaith and Community Coalition Against Prejudice and Violence: A liaison is needed to keep Friends Meeting members and attenders informed about the activities of this group.

-- Interfaith Mission (must be a member): The group is dedicated to aiding volunteer organizations in this area financially and actively, e.g., Food Bank, Head Start, Habitat for Humanity, County Prison Volunteers.
+- Interfaith Human Services (must be a member): The group is dedicated to aiding volunteer organizations in this area financially and actively, e.g., Food Bank, Head Start, Habitat for Humanity, County Prison Volunteers.
 The representative is expected to attend a monthly Board meeting and report to Monthly Meeting.